-Join Aaron F. Ross for an in-depth discussion in this video Choosing display options, part of VUE: Animating a Landscape.
+Join Aaron F. Ross for an in-depth discussion in this video Choosing display options, part of Animating a Landscape with VUE.

 - [Voiceover] To streamline the interface and to improve performance let's set a few of the display options in View.
 Within each of the orthographic views I wanna set it to Wireframe so I've got the Side View Display Options.
 Set that to Wireframe, likewise the same in the Top View, and the Front View.
 All those are now set to Wireframe.
 Now we want to make sure when we select a mesh object that it'll highlight but that we don't see a wireframe overlay and that's in the Display menu, Show Selection Wireframe, turn that off.